Filter Content

 AWARD ASSEMBLIES IN TERM 3

 Our school assemblies in Term 3 will again be held fortnightly on even week Tuesday afternoons beginning at 2:30pm.
-Our cancelled awards of this week, will be presented next term in Week 2 (Tuesday 29th July).
 Any change to the time will be communicated to parents via Compass.

 Dates for Term 3: